Relevant industry experience and an accredited degree can significantly increase your chances of getting a job as an electrical engineer

-Other, smaller employers may be unable to provide such a broad training experience.
-It is worth checking what arrangements are in place when applying for jobs.
+Some companies offer an established training programme that includes on-the-job training and structured continuing professional development (CPD).
+Smaller employers may be unable to provide such a broad training experience, so it's worth checking what arrangements are in place when applying for jobs.

-You may wish to work towards gaining professional status at either incorporated engineer (IEng) or chartered engineer (CEng) level.
+Many electrical engineers work towards gaining professional status at either incorporated engineer (IEng) or chartered engineer (CEng) level.
 Both qualifications are awarded by the Engineering Council and provide recognition of expertise and a higher earning potential.

 To gain professional status you need to be a member of a relevant body such as the IET so that you can apply through them.
 The process of becoming incorporated is more straightforward if you have a relevant accredited degree, or an accredited HND plus appropriate learning to degree level.